maheshvp/mcp/readme.md

 1. Open Claude Desktop
 2. Look for the MCP server in the tools menu, just below the input where you enter your prompt
-3. You should see "use-gluestack-components" listed as an available MCP server
+3. You should see "your-mcp-server-name" listed as an available MCP server

 ---